Lawsuit alleges 'con shell game' to build Obama Center in Chicago park

 Protect Our Parks filed the lawsuit Monday seeking to block construction of the Obama Presidential Center in historic Jackson Park on Chicago’s South Side, where a young Obama cut his political teeth.

-Established law precludes the Chicago Park District from transferring public parkland in Jackson Park to a private non-governmental private entity for its own use, the lawsuit claims.
+Established law precludes the Chicago Park District from transferring public parkland in Jackson Park to a private non-governmental entity for its own use, the lawsuit claims.

 OBAMA MAKES IN-PERSON PITCH FOR PRESIDENTIAL CENTER